Spinning- Loss of Control

 Like many activities in aviation, spinning is not inherently dangerous, but it is unforgiving of mistakes or a lack of attention to detail.
 Whether you are a competition aerobatic ace or just someone wanting to do a little bit of dual spinning for the experience, some precautions and preparations are key.

-A suitable Aircraft
+A Suitable Aircraft

 It goes without saying that any aircraft used for developed spin training must be certified and approved for intentional spinning.
 It is also worth reviewing the individual aircraft though - are there any deferred defects which could affect things?
 Is the aircraft sanitised of all the extra loose articles that can be found in the typical club aircraft?
 Is the cockpit clean and free of loose debris?